murayeeto/HornetHelper/README.md

 # Hornet Helper

-A full-stack web application with a React frontend and Flask backend.
-The application features a responsive design with a navbar containing 5 categories and a home page.
+A full-stack web application with a React frontend, Flask backend, and Firebase authentication.
+The application features a responsive design with categories including Calendar and AI Solutions.
 The color scheme is blue, red, and white, and it uses HashRouter for page navigation.

 ## Project Structure